 2.08 Roommate Additions to RIT Apartments

 It is the responsibility of the resident(s) on contract in an RIT apartment to secure a new roommate(s) for a vacancy in the apartment.
-Each roommate addition must be completed within 10 business days of the vacancy occurring.
-If a roommate add is not completed within 10 business days, either the residents will be charged the alternate occupancy rate, or if there is demand, Housing Operations will assign a student to the space (see section 5.17).
+Each roommate addition must be completed within 7 days of the vacancy occurring.
+If a roommate add is not completed within 7 days, and there is a demand for housing, RIT Housing Operations will assign a student to the space (see section 5.17).

 2.09 Mid-Year Assignments

 When assigned to a vacancy during the academic year, the resident’s contract is for the remainder of the academic year.
 RIT Housing Operations will assign students to vacant spaces based on the contract dates using the criteria in section 2.02.
 RIT Housing Operations will notify the current occupants that a resident has been assigned to the vacant space(s) when possible.
 Residents cannot deny a newly assigned resident access; residents are expected to create a welcoming environment for a new roommate.

 2.10 Summer Assignments